-The feature importance metric obtained from an extra-trees classifier with five-fold cross-validation was used to rank features (smallest is least predictive).
+The feature importance metric obtained from an Extra-trees classifier with five-fold cross-validation was used to rank features (smallest is least predictive).

 Linear support vector classifier [10]

 The linear SVC was trained with five-fold cross-validation using the AUC metric.
 The default L1 penalty term (C=1.0) was applied to shrink weak coefficients to zero.
-The coefficients were taken as a measure of feature importance (absolute value; smallest least predictive).
+The coefficients were taken as a measure of feature importance (absolute value; smallest is least predictive).

 Binary classification